valflrt/fencryption/README.md

 Commands:
-  encrypt  Encrypt specified file/directory using the passed key decrypt  Encrypt specified file/directory using the passed key help     Print this message or the help of the given subcommand(s)
+  encrypt  Encrypt specified file/directory using the passed key decrypt  Encrypt specified file/directory using the passed key pack     Pack a directory unpack   Open a pack help     Print this message or the help of the given subcommand(s)

 Options: